 These opportunities fall into five major categories:

-Through peer advising and mentoring, student organizations and residential learning communities, students build their community and networks.
+Through student organizations, peer advising and mentoring, and residential learning communities, students build their community and networks.

-Finally, many CALS students take advantage of the ability to customize their path of study by participating in an honors program, pursuing certificates or second majors, and choosing elective courses that match their interests and meet their goals.
+Finally, many CALS students take advantage of the ability to customize their path of study by participating in an honors program, pursuing certificates or multiple majors, and choosing elective courses that match their interests and meet their goals.